2026 Conservation Plan

 - Invasive removal, Trash removal, Native planting

-Goal 7: Maintenance & Stewardship Strategy
+Action Goal 8: Maintenance & Stewardship Strategy

 - Invasive checks: 2× per year